bedrocketjmd/ruby-style-guide/README.md

     !something
     ```

-* Indent `when` as deep as `case`.
-I know that many would disagree
+* Indent `when` below `case`.
+I know that "The Ruby
-  with this one, but it's the style established in both "The Ruby
-  Programming Language" and "Programming Ruby".
+  Programming Language" establishes a different style but this is significantly more readable. .

     ```Ruby
     # bad
-    case
-      when song.name == 'Misty'
-        puts 'Not again!'
-      when song.duration > 120
-        puts 'Too long!'
-      when Time.now.hour > 21
-        puts "It's too late"
-      else
-        song.play
-    end

-    # good
     case
     when song.name == 'Misty'
       puts 'Not again!'